turing-trading/tt-mcp-docker/README.md

-# Docker MCP server
+# 🐋 Docker MCP server

-An MCP server for Docker
+An MCP server for managing Docker with natural language!

+## 🪩 What can it do?

+- 🚀 Compose containers with natural language
+- 🔍 Introspect & debug running containers
+- 📀 Manage persistent data with Docker volumes

+## ❓ Who is this for?

+- Server administrators: connect to remote Docker engines for e.g. managing a public-facing website.
+- Tinkerers: spin up containers locally, without running a single command yourself.

-## Components
+## 🧱 Components

-### Resources

-The server implements a couple resources for every container:

-- Stats: CPU, memory, etc. for a container
-- Logs: tail some logs from a container

-### Prompts
+### 📝 Prompts

-#### `docker_compose`
+#### 🎻 `docker_compose`

 Use natural language to compose containers.

-Simply provide a project name and a description of the containers comprising the project, and the LLM will come up with a deployment plan.
+Provide a Project Name, and a description of desired containers, and let the LLM do the rest.

 This prompt instructs the LLM to enter a `plan+apply` loop.
 Your interaction with the LLM will involve the following steps: